JetBrains/teamcity-documentation/topics/upgrade-notes.md

 {id="bundled-tools-updates-2024-03"}

 * Maven 3.9.6 was added as one of the standard versions of the tool available in TeamCity.
 See also the [](#Maven+Tooling+Updates) section for the information about notable changes related to Maven in version 2024.03.
+* The bundled Kotlin compiler (used in TeamCity DSL) and Dokka (the documentation engine for Kotlin) was updated to version 1.9.22.